Doctor insights on:

 See DR immediately: Yellow eyes are not normal, and nothing you can do topically will help change the color back to white without seeing your eye doctor immediately.
 S/he can evaluate it, and discuss further medical workup to check for jaundice, or bilirubin build up that causes the yellowness, and identify the source first.
 That's the fastest way of getting the yellow out of your eyes. ...Read more

 M'y eyes get red very quickly and unconfortable.
 What is the solution to keep the whites white or at least clearer?

 Yes, but not easily : Most products sold for this have a medicine in them that constricts the blood vessels on the surface of the eye.
 This makes them look white for a short time but then can end up making the problem worse.
 The best bet is to use an artificial tear if the eyes are dry or irritated. ...Read moreSee 1 more doctor answer

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - How to brighten the whites of your eyes?

-- Dying the whites of your eyes whiter?
+- What makes the whites of your eyes whiter?

 - How to get the whites of my eyes whiter?

 - How to make the whites of my eyes whiter?